-The NA provides the interface toward the TE and requires basic configuration enabling the TE to discover the access network access and to initiate communication to establish a connection.
-It is the device accessing the spectrum for radio transmissions to the TE; and it may sense the existence of neighboring radio systems either to enable shared access in a fair manner or to report spectrum usage to a central management entity.
-In the case of authorized access to spectrum, such as TVWS, the NA either performs the necessary procedures by itself or it acts as an agent on behalf of a central management entity.
+The NA provides the interface toward the TE and requires basic configuration enabling the TE to discover the access network and to initiate communication to establish a connection.
+In radio access networks it is the device accessing the spectrum for radio transmissions to the TE.

 Backhaul (BH)